PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 positions, and the smallest sequential zero-SWAP owner before changing source.
 Do not mix characterization and extraction unless the evidence proves the boundary, and do not create a pull request.

+## Conv/Pool output passthrough characterization: completed state

+The 535-line
+`_optimize_convpool_output_transpose_nhwc_passthrough_chains` remains unchanged
+in `lower_from_onnx2tf.py` at its single production position.
+This checkpoint does not extract or semantically generalize it.
+The former 99-line giant direct-builder success fixture and its private-helper import have moved to the new compact `tests/test_flatbuffer_direct_convpool_output_passthrough_layout.py` module.

+The focused contract fixes the leading Conv/Pool NHWC-to-NCHW adapter match, elementwise forward closure, root bypass, private NHWC metadata hints, retained NHWC-to-NCHW legacy boundary adapter, valid rank-four external-runtime NCHW-to-NHWC adapter, and keepdims Mean-axis absorption.
+Seven complete ModelIR no-op cases cover the wrong permutation, public leading output, non-Conv/Pool producer, absent elementwise region, non-elementwise root fanout, public elementwise output, and multi-output elementwise operator.
+The architecture selector records one raw owner/call and its current whole-graph producer/consumer scans, direct append/delete topology mutation, setter calls, and prune boundary.

+Characterization exposes one pre-existing unsafe rejection path.
+The helper rewires `pre_output` to `pre_input` before checking that every external runtime input is static rank four.
+A rank-three external input therefore returns `optimized_convpool_output_transpose_nhwc_passthrough_chains: 0` while leaving the root input changed.
+A strict xfail records the required atomic no-op; no production correction is mixed into this test-only checkpoint.

+Validation completed as follows:

+- focused characterization plus raw-owner selector:
+  `11 passed, 242 deselected, 1 xfailed in 0.64s`;
+- changed-file branch regression collection:
+  `543 passed, 1 xfailed in 26.27s`;
+- whitespace checks: passed.

+Four small real-model ownership traces ran strictly sequentially with no inference or broad corpus sweep.
+FastestDet, HumanSeg (`human_segmentation_pphumanseg_2021oct_org.onnx`), OSNet, and inference_ops15 each produced one zero rewrite result, completed in 0.789, 0.513, 1.239, and 0.764 seconds, and recorded process-tree SWAP zero.
+All conversions succeeded.
+Positive production ownership is not claimed; the focused synthetic success case is the current semantic authority.

+Changed files are the new focused characterization module, removal of the relocated giant fixture/import, one architecture selector, and the three branch documents.
+Production code, public API, CLI, artifacts, TensorFlow boundary, dependencies, corpus profiles, exclusion policy, and ONNX operation- tier policy are unchanged.
+PR #952 remains closed; work is commit/push only.

+At restart, make the smallest atomicity correction: validate every external runtime tensor and compute its NHWC shape before rewiring any operator or creating any adapter.
+Turn the strict xfail into an ordinary passing test, keep all positive fingerprints and statistics unchanged, and use one short zero- owner model for pre/post byte-equivalence and SWAP control.
+Do not extract the helper in the same commit, and do not create a pull request.